nurpurwanto/EDA/README.md

 # Python

-This repository contains a study summary of my learning and practicing SQL.
+This repository contains a study summary of my learning and practicing Python.

 enjoy exploring :)